Furikuda/bork/docs/quickstart.rst

 Important note about permissions
 --------------------------------

-To avoid permission issues (in your borg repository or borg cache), **always access the repository using the same user account**.
+To avoid permission issues (in your bork repository or bork cache), **always access the repository using the same user account**.

-If you want to back up files of other users or the operating system, running borg as root likely will be required (otherwise you get `Permission denied` errors).
+If you want to back up files of other users or the operating system, running bork as root likely will be required (otherwise you get `Permission denied` errors).
 If you only back up your own files, run it as your normal user (i.e. not root).

-For a local repository always use the same user to invoke borg.
+For a local repository always use the same user to invoke bork.

 For a remote repository: always use e.g. ssh://bork@remote_host.
 You can use this from different local users, the remote user running bork and accessing the